YannickFricke/Satisfactory-DS-Docker/Readme.md

 ## How to setup

-Download the repository to your computer or server and run the following command:
+1. Download the repository to your computer or server and run the following command:

 - docker-compose up

+2. Make sure that the host directory that your [bind mount](https://docs.docker.com/storage/bind-mounts/) uses has the correct permissions for the container user.
+Because this image runs the server executable as the `steam` user, a bind mount might not be writable for the `steam` user.
+If you run into this issue run the following command from the base folder of the repository:

+- `chown -R 1000:1000 /shared`

 ### Further ingame setup

 Take a look at the awesome video of Jace (one of the Community Managers @ Coffee Stain Studios) on how to set up the server ingame [here](https://youtu.be/Nn-1s87JJxc?t=490).